Newsletter Signup

 • TOTAL

-You only need three main ingredients to make this velvety, rich tomato soup recipe.
-This, friends is your new favorite weeknight meal.
+You only need three base ingredients to make this velvety, rich tomato soup recipe.
+This soup is your new favorite weeknight meal.

 Makes 2 generous servings